Saturday, February 28, 2009

 Hong Kong is an amazing city.
 There is a lot crammed into a small space: lots of skyscrapers, and yet room for temples and parks.
 Hong Kong Park is a pocket park completely surrounded by the busy city, but when there you forget where you are.
 It is much the same kind of thing as being in Lumphini Park in Bangkok, Thailand.
 Those parks are both incredible oases.
 Our ship docked in Kowloon, so we were able to watch the building lights, some of which were designs and some of which were advertising.
 The show is spectacular and in very good taste, not as overwhelming as similar use of buildings in New York City.
 The view from atop Victoria peak is spectacular.
 It is seemingly quite a distance from most of the city, yet there is a growing shopping mall up there.

 Vietnam was our next country.
-Tina & I had originally thou
+Tina & I had originally thought to skip

 Vietnam and take a side trip to Bangkok.
 However, that trip would have been exorbitantly expensive, so we did not go.
 Neither of us was particularly interested in Vietnam, but in the end we were very glad that the trip to Bangkok did not work out.
 Our first port was Ha Long Bay, up near China, where we had the privilege of being the first visiting cruise ship.
 Ha Long Bay is a UNESCO World Heritage site and it is easily of the most beautiful places on earth.
 The ocean is filled with limestone peaks that jut up from the ocean floor.
 Some are very large, and the one we visited had a huge cave.
 The seascape at Ha Long Bay is very surreal, especially when the sky is misty.
 This is a place that is truly worth going to see; I would not have believed it was real had I not seen it.
 Photos may give you an idea of what it looks like, but, as we discovered in many places on this voyage, you cannot feel what it's like to be there.
 Some things must be experienced in person to receive understanding of what you are seeing.
 The experience of these places is much more than visual.